-- The DHCPREQUEST which is sent by the client after receiving it to the server a response message is sent by DHCP Server.
+- The DHCPREQUEST, which the client sends after receiving it to the server, sends a response message by DHCP Server.

 - DHCP server acknowledges the client and leases the IP address.

-- The message is the DHCPACK message is an acknowledgment by sending this message it indicates that it the end of the process which started from DHCPDISCOVER.
+- The message is the DHCPACK message is an acknowledgement by sending this message; it indicates that it the end of the process which started from DHCPDISCOVER.

-- If the client does not either receive a DHCPACK or DHCPNAK before timeout it resends DHCPREQUEST.
+- If the client does not either receive a DHCPACK or DHCPNAK before the timeout, it resends DHCPREQUEST.

-- The client now can use the IP address, subnet mask, and the configuration parameters.
+- The client now can use the IP address, subnet mask, and configuration parameters.

-- The setting can be used by the client until the lease expires or they can renew the lease by sending DHCP REQUEST message to the client.
+- The client can use the setting until the lease expires or renew the lease by sending a DHCP REQUEST message to the client.